ulixee/hero/website/docs/Advanced/UserProfile.md

 #### **Type**: [`Cookie[]`](/docs/advanced/cookie-storage#cookie)

+### deviceProfile

+An object containing hardware device properties emulated in this userProfile like memory and gpu information.

+#### **Type**: `object`
+  - deviceMemory `number`.
+The amount of memory specified for this machine
+  - webGlParameters `object`.
+Key value of WebGlParameters to override (ie, { 37445: 'WebGl Vendor' })
+  - videoDevice `object { deviceId: string, groupId: string }`.
+A video device to emulate if none is present, such as on a headless server.

 ### storage

 An object with a key for each "security origin" of a page, and value all the associated [DomStorage](#dom-storage).